decentraland/old-documentation/_posts/blockchain-interactions/2018-01-01-marketplace.md

 ## The Marketplace View

-If you’d rather see a list of every parcel currently offered on the market, you can use the Marketplace View.
+If you’d rather see a list of all the LAND currently offered on the market, you can use the Marketplace View.
+Select the tabs at the top to switch between individual parcels and multi-parcel Estates.
 You can sort offers by “Newest”, “Cheapest”, “Most expensive”, and “Closest to expire”.
 Click a tile to learn more about it.

 ![](/images/media/c867650-marketplace_view_screenshot.png)

 ## Manage Your LAND

 To view your LAND tokens, click **My Land**.
-Here you’ll find a list of all of your parcels and estates, including any that you’ve contributed to community districts and any parcels that you have listed for sale.
+Here you’ll find a list of all of your parcels and Estates, including any that you’ve contributed to community districts and any parcels that you have listed for sale.

-By clicking on one of the parcels listed under My Land, you can edit its name, description, put it up for sale, or transfer it directly to another wallet address.
+By clicking on one of the parcels or Estates listed under My Land, you can edit its name, description, put it up for sale, or transfer it directly to another wallet address.

 ![](/images/media/marketplace_myland.png)